Rampastring/WorldAlteringEditor/README.md

 converted into full 32-bit ARGB textures prior to drawing.
 In case of Dawn of the Tiberium Age, the editor appears to allocate roughly 500 MB of VRAM.

+## Downloads

+There is currently no publicly hosted download.
+It's easiest to clone the source and compile it yourself using Visual Studio 2017 or newer.
+If you want a download, you can, however, contact me and ask for one on DTA's Discord server: https://discord.gg/6UtC289

 ## Why only DTA?
 What about Tiberian Sun or Red Alert 2?

 As DTA runs on the Tiberian Sun game engine, the editor is compatible with the TS/RA2 map format.